 The competition webinar was held May 27th starting at 2 pm EEST (UTC+3).
 Webinar recording is available at competition webinar tab.

 The questions and the answers given to them will be published on the competition website within five working days of receiving the question.
-Questions will not be processed between 14 June and 13 August 2021.

 The competition entries will be submitted under pseudonyms by 10 December 2021.
 The competition entries will be put on public display.

 The jury will select a maximum of four best competitors for the second phase.